19 Absolute Best Things to Do in Florence, Italy (+Map of Top Places)

 There have always been shops on the bridge, however, originally, they were occupied by butchers, tanners, and blacksmiths.
 This changed in the 16th century when the Medici family built the Vasari Corridor over the bridge and found the meat smell disturbing.
 Since then, the colorful bridge is lined with gold- and jewelry shops.

-The bridge makes a lovely spot for a romantic evening stroll.
+The bridge is a lovely spot for a romantic evening stroll.
 But my personal favorite time to come here is very early in the morning when there are hardly any people around.
 This is the only time when you can see the bridge empty.

 Galleria dell’Accademia (Accademia Gallery) is another must-see in Florence, attracting huge crowds.
 The Gallery of Fine Arts was founded here in 1563, making it Europe’s very first art academy.